Jan 17, 2020

 Those are the words of Beth Comstock, former Vice Chair and Chief Marketing and Commercial Officer for GE, who clearly has had her fair share of experience in marketing over the years.
 Healthcare marketing is all about staying ahead of the curve – being innovative.
 In recent years, that had undoubtedly meant shifting away from traditional methods in order to test the waters of digital marketing.
 These days, however, merely dipping your feet in to stay ahead of the curve are long gone – it’s time to dive head first into the world of online marketing.
 Simply throwing away your old school, Yellow-Books-and-brochures strategies and signing up for a few social media accounts is no longer sufficient.
 You need to know how to navigate the complexities of online marketing in order to separate your practice from your competitors and avoid making the same mistakes they are making.

+Success in the world of healthcare marketing requires plenty of advanced planning.
 Benjamin Franklin once said, “If you fail to plan, you are planning to fail.”
 The same goes for online healthcare marketing.
 Too often, medical practices blindly begin advertising without a cohesive strategy in mind.
 This method of proceeding without a strategy is rarely going to be effective.
 In order to implement and manage a successful marketing system, it is essential to clearly set your objectives and goals.
-Do not rush into marketing just for the sake of marketing – take time beforehand to define your target market, the resources and materials you want to use, a comprehensive content strategy, etc. Your online marketing strategy should be a reflection of your overall business strategy, and should be geared to improve your practice altogether.
+Do not rush into marketing just for the sake of marketing – take time beforehand to define your target market, the resources and materials you want to use, a comprehensive content strategy, etc. Your online healthcare marketing strategy should be a reflection of your overall business strategy, and should be geared to improve your practice altogether.
 An unplanned, unorganized online medical marketing system will compromise the actual work you put into your advertising, often rendering it futile.
 Aimlessly pushing out content without an objective serves no purpose.
 Take the time to sit down and devise a cohesive marketing plan in the beginning in order to save time and money in the end.

 You can’t treat everything like a sales pitch.
-Yes, the overarching objective of marketing is to drive sales (whether by gaining patients, selling products, etc.), but your advertising strategies cannot solely focus driving sales.
+In healthcare marketing, people rarely want to feel as if they are being sold to.
+Yes, the overarching objective of marketing is to drive sales (whether by gaining patients, selling products, etc.), but your advertising strategies cannot solely focus on driving sales.
 Flooding your audience with the same self-promotional content will only push them away.
 This is especially true for your social media networks.
 It’s ok to advocate your practice, but the majority of the content you share needs to be valuable, rather than promotional.
 The purpose of online healthcare marketing is not to directly generate sales, but to generate trust between your practice and your patients.
-Focus on providing patients with information they find truly valuable and it will improve your relationship, thus increasing the likelihood of achieving your overarching objective.
+Focus on providing patients with the information they find truly valuable and it will improve your relationship, thus increasing the likelihood of achieving your overarching objective.

 Being able to adjust your online medical marketing strategies goes back to your ability to stay ahead of the curve.
 Marketing tactics don’t age like wine.
 It’s important to adjust your strategies as you go based on what has been working, what hasn’t been working, and any new opportunities made available through new resources.
 This does not mean you need to alter your overall goals or objectives; just the techniques you employ to reach them.
 This is why it is so crucial to track and monitor your results.
 You would think analyzing your past strategies and adapting your new ones accordingly would go hand in hand, but many marketers make the mistake of becoming fixated on running a particular campaign a certain way, regardless of its level of success.
 It’s irrational to continually do the same thing and expect different results, but it happens all the time – just make sure it doesn’t happen to you.
 Tracking your results is only the first part of the equation; you must be willing to evolve.
 Keep up with new trends, changes in SEO strategies, and updated policies in order to remain a leg up on the competition.